 Have you ever wondered how your phone knows when you leave for work or how your email inbox magically filters out spam?
-These are all examples of modern artificial intelligence algorithms and they’re designed to make our lives easier.
+These are all examples of modern artificial intelligence algorithms, designed to make our lives easier.

 Think about it for a moment.
-Every new piece of technology you add to your home or office includes some form of an AI algorithm.
+Almost every new piece of technology you add to your home or office incorporates some form of an AI algorithm.

 And it doesn’t stop there.
-The same concept extends to software applications, media devices, and many other varying factors we encounter on a daily basis.
-Even the traffic light you stop at on the way to work is likely using a varied form of artificial intelligence algorithms.
+The same concept applies to software applications, media devices, and many other things we encounter daily.
+Even the traffic light you stop at on your way to work probably uses some form of artificial intelligence.

-To help you learn more about this topic, our team has put together an extensive guide with plenty of background information and detailed examples of artificial intelligence in both marketing and everyday life.
+To help you dive deeper into this topic, our team has put together a comprehensive guide with loads of background information and detailed examples of artificial intelligence in both marketing and everyday life.

 What Is Artificial Intelligence?

-Artificial intelligence is a segment of computer science that places an emphasis on developing advanced computers and applications with the goal of mimicking human intelligence.
+Artificial intelligence is a segment of computer science that’s all about developing advanced computers and applications to mimic human intelligence.

-While AI was first developed in the 1950s, overall application of the processes and abilities related to it has grown immensely in the decades that have followed.
+While AI was first developed in the 1950s, its application and capabilities have grown immensely in the decades that followed.

-So, what types of artificial intelligence have led to big breakthroughs in our tech sector?
+Now, what types of artificial intelligence have led to big breakthroughs in our tech sector?
 Well, pretty much everything you use in your daily routine!

-From the device you’re reading this on to the technology in your coffee maker, the integration of artificial intelligence as a part of our everyday lives is wildly apparent.
+From the device you’re reading this on to the technology in your coffee maker, the integration of artificial intelligence into our everyday lives is abundantly clear.

-However, it’s important to note that there are varying levels of artificial intelligence that need to be noted.
+However, it’s important to note that there are varying levels of artificial intelligence.

-For example, machine learning involves getting computers to be able to make decisions without any additional programming.
+For example, machine learning enables computers to make decisions without any additional programming.

-In the same vein, neural networks take the process a step further by using artificial neural networks to solve complex problems.
+Taking it a step further, neural networks use artificial neural networks to solve complex problems.

-But perhaps the coolest part about artificial intelligence is that it is constantly changing and evolving.
+But perhaps the coolest part about artificial intelligence is that it’s constantly changing and evolving.

-As developers, engineers, and scientists continue to make strides in this very important arena, the way we integrate it into our everyday existence is only slated to increase.
+As developers, engineers, and scientists continue to make strides in this crucial field, the way we integrate AI into our daily existence is bound to keep growing.

 Even the smallest of artificial intelligence designs need basic instructions in order to function.
 And that’s where algorithms come into the overall process.